 - 6. What size plasma sterilizer do you need? - 7.
 What are the utility and installation considerations? - 8.
 What consumables are needed in order to operate your sterilizer? - 9.
-Why does Tuttnauer use only 50% concentration of H2O2 while other manufacturers use a higher concentration? - 10.
-How do you ensure effective sterilization and penetration of H2O2? - 11.
-How many times I can use the PCD for PlazMax? - 12.
-Sterilization in a PCD of 4 meters length works also in other plasma sterilizer manufacturers even though they say the longest tube is 1.4m.
-Why is that? - 13.
+How do you ensure effective sterilization and penetration of (H_2O_2) ? - 10.
 Are there equipment tracing records for endoscopes?

-Why plasma sterilization?
+Why plasma • sterilization?